BoMarconiHenriksen/virtual_server_attack/lecture_notes/03_write_a_shell_script_for_vagrant/README.md

 # Shell scrips for Vagrant

 ### Inline Scripts
-This demo will show you how to use inline scrips when setting up a vagrantfile.
+This demo will show you how to use inline scrips when setting up a vm box.

 ##### Copy/paste this code to your vagrantfile